-Hands On Dental Assistant Training is a highly-respected and recognized provider of Entry-Level Dental Assistant Training Programs.
+Hands On Dental Assistant Training is a highly-respected and recognized provider of a dental assistant training program.

 We also offer an exciting opportunity for the Dentist as well.
 How would you like to have more patient flow in your office?
 By allowing us to utilize your office for a training site, you are promoting your practice and highlighting your facilities.

 Should you be interested in generating extra income for your practice without being present, have your office turned into a classroom by allowing your staff to train future dental assistants.
 For more information and any questions you may have, please contact Fatima at email@example.com or 301-881-5700.

 We aim to provide dental assistant training to students who want to enter the dental field as a trained dental assistant.
 We educate our students about the role of the dental assistant and prepare them to become a certified dental assistant.
 Hands On Dental Assistant Training will provide information to help students with certifications and start their career as an entry level dental assistant.

 Goals and Objectives

 To provide fast track dental assisting training.
 Dental assistants are becoming a vital part of the dental field.
 As more dentists rely on assistants to prep patients for procedures and record accurate information, the demand for dental assistants should continue to grow.
 The lack of trained dental assistants make it time consuming for the dentist to find a qualified dental assistant.
 The program objective at Hands On Dental Assistant Training is to provide onsite dental office training in a shorter time to help keep qualified dental assistant available to be hired.
 We provide a fast track low cost program that will allow a dental assistant who complete this program to earn an average dental assistant salary starting $35,989-42,000 per year.